conda-incubator/relock-conda/README.md

           # optional list of packages whose changes are ignore when relocking
           # ignored-packages: "numpy,scipy"

+          # use only these packages to determine if a relock is needed
+          # include-only-packages: "numpy,scipy"

           # whether to relock on an update to any package in the environment,
           # not just those in the environment file
           # relock-all-packages: false  # default